MAWK0235/dpyAesCrypt.py/README.md

 # dpyAesCrypt.py
-ChatGPT said: dAescrypt.py is a multithreaded brute-force tool to crack .aes files encrypted using the pyAesCrypt library.
+dAescrypt.py is a multithreaded brute-force tool to crack .aes files encrypted using the pyAesCrypt library.
 It supports password length filtering, progress display with ETA, and optional decryption after cracking.